 All staff should be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues.
-Any such concern should be made to your line manager or the Head of Site or the Headteacher.
+Any such concern should be made to your line manager or the Headteacher.
 Concerns regarding the Headteacher should go directly to the proprietor and the Local Authority Senior Officer as required.